curl/curl/docs/SSL-PROBLEMS.md

-  Schannel in Windows XP is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions, so we advice against building curl to use Schannel on really old Windows versions.
+  Schannel in Windows XP is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions, so we advise against building curl to use Schannel on really old Windows versions.

   Reference: [Prohibiting RC4 Cipher Suites](https://datatracker.ietf.org/doc/html/draft-popov-tls-prohibiting-rc4-01)